azalty/csgo-openjailmessage/README.md

 # csgo-openjailmessage
 A plugin for french jailbreak/ba jail servers that writes on the chat who opened jails, and also auto opens after some time

+### Warning!
+This plugin isn't really supported or well made either.
+The documentation is only made in french.
+You'll need to have a little knowledge about coding and sourcemod basics.
+I could do a better version but as of now I have very little interest and I think there are already better alternatives.

+If you still need some help, I might help though.
+Please create an [Issue](https://github.com/azalty/csgo-openjailmessage/issues)

 ### Comment ça marche ?
 Vous devez modifier puis compiler le fichier .sp (avec spcomp.exe ou compile.exe)